 - Consider hiring a personal injury lawyer

-At Bachus & Schanker, LLC we have the team of personal injury lawyers Colorado drivers need to get the job done.
-If you were involved in an accident, contact our Denver car accident attorneys to determine whether hiring a personal injury attorney is the right move for you.
+At Bachus & Schanker we have the team of personal injury lawyers Colorado drivers need to get the job done.
+If you were involved in an accident, contact our car accident attorneys to determine whether hiring a personal injury attorney is the right move for you.